-Masa harina is a flour made of ground corn and is used to make tortillas, tamales and other traditional Mexican dishes.
+Let’s get down to what makes this soup so incredible.
+First, what gives it the corn tortilla taste?
+A little ingredient called masa harina.
+It’s a flour made from ground corn that is usually used to make corn tortillas and tamales.
 In this recipe, it not only lends that traditional enchilada taste to the soup but it also acts as a thickening agent.

 - 4 cloves garlic, minced

 - 2 tsp. cumin